-New Braunfels Utilities' System Average Interruption Duration Index (SAIDI) for fiscal year 2022 was 62.8 minutes per customer, which was higher than that of fiscal year 2021, at 31,2 minutes.
-New Braunfels Utilities' Customer Average Interruption Duration Index (CAIDI), or average restoration time, was 105.5 minutes per occurrence in fiscal year 2022.
-Both SAIDI and CAIDI were negatively affected by three widespread outages during the time period: 1) A lightning strike onto a feeder utility pole September 2021, 2) a vehicular strike onto a feeder utility pole October 2021, and 3) a major substation fault due to animal contact at the Freiheit Substation July 2022.
-Still, NBU's utilities' reliability metrics compare favorably to other neighboring utilities and the national average.
-According to the most recently published Energy Information Administration survey (Calendar Year 2021), the average customer across the nation experienced a SAIDI of 439.53 minutes and a CAIDI of 296.4 minutes.
-The survey included data from 944 utilities serving 149.8 million customers.
+New Braunfels Utilities' System Average Interruption Duration Index ("SAIDI") for fiscal year 2023 was 43.7 minutes per customer, which was lower than that of fiscal year 2022, at 62.8 minutes.
+New Braunfels Utilities' Customer Average Interruption Duration Index ("CAIDI"), or average restoration time, was 63.7 minutes per occurrence in fiscal year 2023.
+NBU's Utilities' reliability metrics compare favorably to other neighboring utilities and the national average.
+According to the most recently published Energy Information Administration survey (Calendar Year 2022), the average customer across the nation experienced a SAIDI of 335.2 minutes and a CAIDI of 241.4 minutes.
+The survey included data from 960 utilities serving 151.6 million customers.

 Electric System Growth: Electric system load continues to increase along the IH-35 and Highway 46 corridors within the NBU service territory, and within the 2,400-acre Veramendi development off of Loop 337.
-New Braunfels Utilities experienced a customer growth rate of 6.6% (as measured by electric meter connections) during fiscal year 2022.
+New Braunfels Utilities experienced a customer growth rate of 4.0% (as measured by electric meter connections) during fiscal year 2023.
 This trend is expected to continue over the near term.
-Total energy consumption increased by 5.2% (measured in MWh sales) in fiscal year 2022, driven mostly by residential and commercial customer growth.
-New Braunfels Utilities' meter installs and linear miles of construction both reached all-time highs during the fiscal year.
+Total energy consumption decreased by 1.8% (measured in MWh sales) in fiscal year 2023, driven mostly by higher retail rates and lower consumption per customer.

-New Braunfels Utilities completed the Sheriff's Posse Ring Bus upgrade project at the Sheriff's Posse substation in fiscal year 2022.
+New Braunfels Utilities completed the Sheriff's Posse Ring Bus upgrade project at the Sheriff's Posse Substation in fiscal year 2022.
 The project provides increased resiliency to the electric system and helps serve the growing territory between New Braunfels and Schertz along the IH-35 corridor.
-New Braunfels Utilities' Hueco Springs substation remains budgeted within 2024 to help serve the Veramendi development east sectors.
-Power transformer procurement and delivery contracts are executed.
-In addition, NBU is planning for the addition of a 13th substation, northeast of the city to serve the proposed Mayfair (formerly Government Land Office) development.
-New Braunfels Utilities' 20-year master plan now includes the 14th, 15th, and 16th substations.
+NBU's Hueco Springs substation remains budgeted within FY24 to help serve the Veramendi development East sectors.
+Power Transformer procurement and delivery contracts are executed.
+In addition, NBU is planning for addition of a 13th substation, northeast of the City to serve the proposed Mayfair (formerly Government Land Office) development.
+New Braunfels Utilities' 20-year master plan now includes the $14^{\rm th}$, $15^{\rm th}$, and $16^{\rm th}$ substations.

-In fiscal year 2022, NBU continued utilizing contract construction crews to supplement NBU crews, primarily with underground distribution, given the high development demand for exclusive underground extension.
-Contractors assisted with installations within the Veramendi development, which necessitated both 200 and 600 Amp grade construction.
-Contract crews pulled cables for a new feeder exit leaving the Loop 337 substation, crossing a ravine.
-Lastly, within fiscal year 2022, contract crews initiated and have completed half of NBU's first residential underground distribution conversion project, within the Rivertree Subdivision along Highway 46.
-South.
+In fiscal year 2023, NBU continued utilizing contract construction crews to supplement NBU crews, both with overhead and underground construction.
+Contractors replaced aging utility poles with the Oasis-Ridgewood-Porter St. area of the system, which included using Chromated Copper Arsenate ("CCA") treated poles versus Creosote only.
+Contract crews also constructed underground feeder exits at the Freiheit and Weltner Rd. substation, including pulling in 1000MCM cable.
+Lastly within FY23, contract crews completed all primary installation for NBU's first residential underground distribution conversion project, within the Rivertree Subdivision along Hwy.
+46. South.
 Over the past 10 years, NBU has utilized contract crews for both overhead and underground construction to support aging infrastructure and system growth demands.